 Introduction

-Glaucoma continues to be one of the main causes of blindness in the world (1-5), mainly due to its silent nature and its consequent late diagnosis.
-Although there are multiple treatments to control the disease (6,7), medical treatment to reduce intraocular pressure (IOP) has been shown to be effective in slowing or even stopping the progression of the disease (6-9).
-Nevertheless, therapeutic modalities can also cause significant side effects (10,11) such as ocular surface disease (OSD) (12).
-In fact, the ocular surface has been widely studied as a center of interest for various deleterious effects induced by most pharmacological classes used to reduce IOP (12).
-This research has shown that chemical preservatives in antiglaucoma drugs may be linked to the development of OSD (13-15).
-Consequently, this condition can induce important changes at the cellular and clinical levels, frequently affecting the intensity of the disease (16-20).
-Since OSD symptoms also have an impact on quality of life (21- 23), treatment is aimed not only at improving symptoms in the most efficient way possible, but also at making changes in the use of more adequate antiglaucoma drugs (24,25) and treating other underlying conditions that cause or worsen inflammation (12,26).
-To treat OSD associated with the use of ocular hypotensive drugs, patients may migrate to medications without preservatives (12), strengthen the use of artificial tears without preservatives (27), prescribe topical steroids (28) and other agents with different applications such as immunomodulators (29,30), and use restoratives of the ocular surface, such as the glucose reducing disaccharide, trehalose (31-35).
+Glaucoma continues to be one of the main causes of blindness in the world [1-5], mainly due to its silent nature and consequent late diagnosis.
+Although there are multiple treatments available to control the disease [6,7], medical treatment to reduce intraocular pressure (IOP) has been shown to be effective in slowing or even stopping the progression of the disease [6-9].
+However, therapeutic modalities can also cause significant side effects [10,11], such as ocular surface disease (OSD) [12].
+In fact, the ocular surface has been widely studied as an area of interest for various deleterious effects induced by most of the pharmacological interventions used to reduce IOP [12].
+Research has shown that chemical preservatives in antiglaucoma drugs may be linked to the development of OSD [13-15].
+Consequently, this condition can induce important changes at the cellular and clinical levels, frequently affecting the intensity of the disease [16-20].
+Since OSD symptoms can also have an impact on a patient’s quality of life [21- 23], treatment is aimed not only at improving symptoms in the most efficient way possible but also at making changes toward the use of more appropriate antiglaucoma drugs [24,25] and treating other underlying conditions that can cause or exacerbate inflammation [12,26].
+To treat OSD associated with the use of ocular hypotensive drugs, patients may migrate to medications without preservatives [12]; increase the use of artificial tears without preservatives [27]; use topical steroids [28] or other agents that have different applications, such as immunomodulators [29,30]; or use substances that act as restoratives of the ocular surface, such as the glucose-reducing disaccharide, trehalose [31-35].

-The purpose of this study is to investigate the efficacy of using mixed topical regimens with hyaluronate (as an artificial tear), trehalose, and steroidal anti-inflammatory drugs, to treat higher intensity OSD among glaucoma patients under topical ocular hypotensive treatment.
+The aim of this study was to investigate the efficacy of using mixed topical regimens with hyaluronate (as artificial tears), trehalose, and steroidal anti-inflammatory drugs to treat higher intensity OSD among glaucoma patients under topical ocular hypotensive treatment.

 Materials and Methods

-A detailed retrospective evaluation of the clinical information obtained from the electronic medical record of all patients (n = 7,415) who visited a specialized glaucoma center in Western Mexico during a period of two years (from January 2018 to December 2019) was carried out.
-This study had an ethical clearance obtained from the local Institutional Review Board and was conducted in accordance with the Declaration of Helsinki.
-The cases included were identified as having OSD according to the presence of at least two out of six clinical signs, as well as at least one of four OSD symptoms and/or if the Ocular Surface Disease Index (OSDI) score was greater than 12 (table 1).
-Subsequently, the severity of each case was determined according to the OSDI result (36).
-Furthermore, these cases had complete and consistent information and were of patients who used topical antiglaucoma drugs in both eyes (n = 5,158).
-Cases were excluded (n = 2,257) if they were glaucoma cases that underwent a surgical treatment in which hypotensive eye drops were not applied, those lacking complete information, or those that had a concomitant special surface condition (chemical burns, pemphigoid reactions, recent use of topical steroids in relation to the time of identification of the OSD).
+A detailed retrospective evaluation of clinical information obtained from the electronic medical records of all patients (n = 7415) who visited a specialized glaucoma center in western Mexico during a two-year period (from January 2018 to December 2019) was carried out.
+This study had ethics approval from the local Institutional Review Board and was conducted in accordance with the Declaration of Helsinki.
+The cases included were identified as having OSD based on the presence of at least two out of six clinical signs, as well as at least one of four OSD symptoms, and/or their Ocular Surface Disease Index (OSDI) score was greater than 12 (Table 1).
+Subsequently, the severity of each case was determined according to their OSDI result [36].
+Furthermore, the records of these cases had complete and consistent information and were from patients who used topical antiglaucoma drugs in both eyes (n = 5158).
+Cases were excluded (n = 2257) if they were glaucoma cases who had undergone surgical treatment in which hypotensive eye drops were not applied, if their record lacked complete information, or if they had a concomitant special surface condition (e.g., chemical burns, pemphigoid reactions, or recent use of topical steroids in relation to the time of identification of OSD).